Members, Volunteers & Donors

 “The Brinton Museum has enjoyed a long history of support, membership and volunteerism to sustain and expand its vision throughout the years.
 We couldn’t do this without the help of so many who share our love for the arts, history, nature and the American West. ”

 Barbara Schuster, Assistant Director/Development

 A History of Patronage

-In 2012, The Brinton Museum secured its future by forming a new non-profit that allowed for expansion of the original Brinton mission and vision, and broader community fundraising, acquisition of new art, and facility expansion.
+In 2012, The Brinton Museum secured its future by forming a new non-profit that allowed for expansion of the original Brinton mission and vision, and broader community support, acquisition of new art, and facility expansion.
 Through dedicated members, annual donors, capital campaign supporters, volunteers and foundation grants, The Brinton Museum is preserving the legacy of the Bradford Brinton Memorial and the Quarter Circle A Ranch so that it may be enjoyed by the public well into the future.